KeskinGroup/starlet_data/README.md

 # STARLET Project Data Repository :computer:
-This repository contains the data generated and used by the [research group](https://mysite.ku.edu.tr/skeskin/) of Prof. Seda Keskin in the Department of Chemical and Biological Engineering at Koç University for the ERC-funded STARLET (Atomistic Modeling of Advanced Porous Materials for Energy, Environment, and Biomedical Applications) project.
+This repository contains the data generated and used by the [research group](https://mysite.ku.edu.tr/skeskin/) of Prof. Seda Keskin in the Department of Chemical and Biological Engineering at Koç University for the ERC-funded STARLET (Atomistic Modeling of Advanced Porous Materials for Energy, Environment, and Biomedical Applications) project (grant agreement: 101124002).
 STARLET focuses on advancing the understanding of nanoporous materials and their applications in gas adsorption, separation, and related fields using computational and machine learning approaches.

 ## Overview